blues/app-accelerators/70-trailer-manufacturer-connected-trailer-platform/README.md

 This reference platform delivers the three sensor paths a trailer OEM can stand up against real hardware on day one — cargo-air temperature, door, and GPS — plus firmware scaffolding for the two paths whose engineering work is genuinely outside the scope of a reference design.
 The list below is the honest accounting of what's still in front of any OEM that wants to ship this as a commercial product, framed by transport and protocol choice rather than apologized for.

-**Outside this reference build's scope:**
+### Outside This Reference Build's Scope

+The items below are the honest accounting of what's still in front of any OEM that wants to ship this as a commercial product — framed by transport and protocol choice rather than apologized for.

-- **Reefer telemetry transport: pick one of three, then implement.** The firmware reserves `Serial1` for a reefer-telemetry source and ships with a simplified POC decode in `drainReeferUart()`.
+**Reefer telemetry transport: pick one of three, then implement.** The firmware reserves `Serial1` for a reefer-telemetry source and ships with a simplified POC decode in `drainReeferUart()`.
 The reference assumption is J2497 PLC, but in practice three transports are realistic, and the choice changes the engineering effort substantially.
 The firmware's `note.add` pipeline is identical for all three; only the decode function in `drainReeferUart()` and the upstream physical interface differ.

   | Transport | Physical interface | Pros | Cons | Engineering required |
   |---|---|---|---|---|